-The servicer will establish the spread account, which will be maintained in the name of the indenture trustee.
-We will initially fund the spread account by a deposit on the closing date in an amount set forth under "Servicing Matters- Spread Account."
+The servicer will establish the spread account, which will be maintained in the name of the trust.
+We will initially fund the spread account by a deposit on the closing date in an amount set forth under "Servicing Matters-Spread Account."
 The amount on deposit in the spread account will be increased on each payment date up to a balance specified under "Servicing Matters-Spread Account" by the deposit of collections on the receivables remaining after all higher priority payments on that payment date.
+Since the spread account will serve as an eligible horizontal cash reserve account, it must comply with the additional restrictions set forth under "Credit Risk Retention."